Prospecting

 8. Use a Script, But Don’t Rely on It

 Scripts are an essential tool for telemarketers, especially when starting out.
+A well-written script can guide the conversation and help agents stay on track, ensuring important information is communicated clearly.
 And for good reason: there are plenty of benefits to a well-written script, from guiding the conversation to ensuring you hit key points without straying too far from the main purpose of the call.
 As helpful as scripts are, however, relying too heavily on them can make you sound robotic or insincere.

 How to use scripts effectively: